Are Semaglutide and Tirzepatide Weight Loss Miracle Cures? Why the Choice is Yours

 And our weight is not because we aren’t trying.
 An estimated (opens in a new tab) is spent yearly on weight loss, even though most efforts (opens in a new tab) in the long run.
 One particularly eye-opening (opens in a new tab) in over 176,000 people over nine years showed the chances of an overweight person achieving a normal weight was less than 1 in 100.

 It’s no wonder the concept of a miracle weight loss medication is so attractive, and the pharmaceutical industry has been working diligently to find the answer.

 However, the history of weight-loss drugs is, well, dismal.

 Laxatives, thyroid hormone, and amphetamines have all been used with serious, potentially life-threatening side effects.

-In the 1990s, a component of the popular weight loss drug Fen-Phen (fenfluramine) was withdrawn from the market after reports of heart valve disease and pulmonary hypertension.
-In 2010, sibutramine was removed from the market due to reports of increased risk for heart attack and stroke.
-And in 2020, the weight loss medication Belviq (lorcaserin) was withdrawn from the market when studies suggested an increased risk for cancer.
+In the 1990s, a component of the popular weight loss drug Fen-Phen (fenfluramine) was (opens in a new tab) after reports of heart valve disease and pulmonary hypertension.
+In 2010, sibutramine was (opens in a new tab) due to reports of increased risk for heart attack and stroke.
+And in 2020, the weight loss medication Belviq (lorcaserin) was (opens in a new tab) when studies suggested an increased risk for cancer.

 Even the handful of available weight loss meds aren’t prescribed often, likely due to their cost and modest effect.